Davisa94/APOD_API/README.md

 Anything else will result in a rejection, this may be changed in the future with advanced regex  but is out of the scope of the MVP

+# User Managment

+It is important to note that the MVP does not have user authentication but that feature may be added in the future.

 # Add a User

 To add a user to the rating system we must provide an email for the user, Note that multiple user managment actions all use the same endpoint but use different methods.

+the endpoint must be POST ed to:

 ```http
 /user